raishakafle/RaishasBookStore/RaishasBookStore/README.txt

 Also added, a folder named IRepository.cs an interface, to the folder itself.
 After which, I modifies it because, it can be used on the Category class to do all the CRUD operations.

+I got some erros in the following file, so used the using statement View the potential fixes and implement interface.

+I modified the code to create the constructors  and de[endency injection (DI).

+1253

+I then created individual repos for catgory and all potential models top be added in the future.
+The files included:
+	CategporyRepository.cs
+	ICategporyRepository.cs

+I then modified the CategporyRepository.cs file and the ICategporyRepository.cs interface as well.

+Using .NET LINQ  I retrieved the first or default category object, I then passed the id as a generic entity which matchesd the category ID.

+JUST A REMINDER THAT I RAN THE PROGRAM TO CHECK AND SEE IF IT WAS STILL WORKING, AND IT WAS!! :)

+I then added a new interface in the IRepository folder- ISP_Calls.cs- that extends IDisposable.
+Added a class  named SP_Call.cs in the repository folder.
+I then, added a connection to the database and then mupdates the im,plementatiopn of the ISP_Call interface.

+1352

+Moving on, I added a new interface (IUnitOfWork) to the IRepository folder, and update the code.

+I then added a class wheree i implemented the interface mentioned above.
+Then modified the code, made it accessible by the project.

+1421

+I added a new MVC Controler- Empt inside Areas/Admin which i named as, CategoryController.cs.
+I then modified the code because I needed to access the IunitOfWork from the .DataAccess project and the IRepository folder.

+I added a new folder in the Areas/Views with the same name as the Controller.
+I added a new Index view to the folder.

+Then, in the _Layout.cshtml, I mocved the "Category", link to the Content Management frop-down.

+I had some erros in having to include the icons, so I decided i would work on it later.

+I modified the UpSert.cshtml file, where I added the asp-action to the Index.cshtml page and ran the application.
+I then, navigated to the Category> Create New category.

+I modified the Uposert.cshtml file title so TITLE now uses the @title variable.
+Added the @section call to Scripts to validate input.

+2023-03-30

+	 1342

+I created an Upsert POST action method in the CategoryController.cs file.
+I removed some methods in the CategoryRepository.cs and moved the _unit OfWork.Save() method with the return.

+Furthermore, I added the API (Application Programming Interface) call for HTTPDelete with a delete method in category.js to add functionality to the application and call the API.

+I added the delete functionality in category.js with incuding the onclick event to the Delete function.

+I added the (Delete)url function code.

+Time to see what the application looks like for the time being :\

+Everything else works perfectly fine, but the data entered by the user into the table is not working, where the data has been stored but it jusdt does not display the database.